 Cassadaga Cemetery Association holds annual meeting

-CASSADAGA — The annual meeting of the Cassadaga Cemetery Association was recently held with members attending at the Jefferson Hall in the village.
+CASSADAGA — The Cassadaga Cemetery Association recently held the annual meeting with officers and trustees in the Jefferson Hall in the village.

-President Scott Dibble welcomed all to the meeting and led the group in prayer.
-John Sipos, village historian, led all in the Pledge of Allegiance.
-The fiscal year for the cemetery association is from May 1, 2019, through April 30, 2020.
+President Scott Dibble welcomed all to the meeting and led the group in a prayer.
+John Sipos, village historian, led all in the pledge of allegiance and reminded members that Flag Day will soon be here.
+The fiscal year for the cemetery association is from May 1, 2020, until April 30, 2021.

-The Cassadaga Cemetery dates back to 1817, and this marks the 203rd year.
-The cemetery is located on the west end of the former village boundary next to another village once known as Burnhams.
-Burnhams had its own post office, which was located in one of the buildings of the Fredrickson Builders Supply.
-Burnhams became a part of the Cassadaga village in December 1942 and the village line was extended farther west to the edge of Stockton Hill, Sipos said.
+The Cassadaga Cemetery dates back to 1817, and this marks the 204th year.
+The cemetery is located at the west end of the former village boundary next to another village once known as Burnhams.
+Burnhams had its own post office, which was once located in one of the buildings of the Fredrickson Builders Supply.
+Burnahms dissolved in December 1942 and became a part of the village of Cassadaga.
+The village line was then extended farther west to the edge of Stockton Hill, Sipos said.

-The Cassadaga Cemetery is accessed from Maple Avenue and divided into five sections marked A, B, C, D, and E. Section E is the newest section, recently surveyed.
+The Cassadaga Cemetery may be accessed from Maple Avenue, and is divided into five sections marked A, B, C, D, and E. Section E is the newest section farther back.

-The secretary treasurer is Sue Penhollow, who presented the financial report of the cemetery.
-Penhollow was thanked for all of her efforts and work in maintaining the records and completing state forms.
-Penhollow said the annual Chautauqua County Federation of Rural Cemeteries meeting will not be held in 2020 and is tentatively scheduled for June 2021.
+The secretary-treasurer is Sue Penhollow, who presented the annual financial report of the cemetery.
+Penhollow was thanked for all of her efforts and work maintaining the records and completing necessary forms, including the annual state reports.

-Jedidah Walter, Cassadaga Cemetery grounds keeper, spoke of the maintenance issues of the cemetery and the servicing of the equipment.
-Walter gave a list of projects which need to be completed in the cemetery to Dibble.
-Lawn mowers and trimming equipment are to be serviced in the near future.
-Maintaining the cemetery is a continuous effort.
-When lots were sold with perpetual care, one never considered that inflation would take over, causing maintenance costs to rise.
+Jedidah Walter is the grounds keeper for the cemetery.
+Walter spoke of the maintenance issues of the equipment since it used some 50 hours per week.
+Lawn mowers and trimming equipment need to be frequently serviced.
+Maintaining the cemetery during the spring, summer and fall months is a continuous effort.
+When lots were first sold with perpetual care, one never considered that inflation would take over, causing the maintenance costs to increase.

-The Cassadaga Cemetery Association accepts donations to help improve equipment, maintain equipment and maintain cemetery.
-Walter was thanked by board members for the fine job of keeping the cemetery looking good.
-All donations may be sent to Cassadaga Cemetery Association, P.O.
+The Cassadaga Cemetery Association accepts donations to help maintain equipment and maintain the cemetery.
+Walter was thanked by the board members for the fine job of keeping the cemetery looking good.
+All donations may be sent to the Cassadaga Cemetery Association, P.O.
 Box 351, Cassadaga, NY 14718.
+All donations are appreciated.

-Penhollow said that there is a list of rules and regulations for the cemetery.
-These are posted on the cemetery bulletin board in the back of section D. Graves are not to be outlined, which is important because it makes mowing difficult.
-Any item placed at the cemetery must be of a permanent material.
-Summer items placed at the cemetery must be removed by Oct.
-1, and winter and Christmas items need to be removed by April 1.
-A grant was received from the Northern Chautauqua Community Foundation of Dunkirk for an addition to the existing tool shed.
-More storage room is needed for all of the equipment.
-Construction of the addition is to begin soon and was delayed by the existing problems of the world.
-It was reported that water is available in various locations of the cemetery.
+There is a set of rules and regulations posted on the back of section D in a bulletin board.
+Graves should not be outlined, which is important because it makes mowing difficult.
+Any item placed in the cemetery must be of a permanent material.
+Summer items placed at the cemetery must be removed by October 1st, and winter and Christmas items must be removed by April 1st.
+Water is available in several places of the cemetery.

-Elections for officers for 2020-2021 were held.
+Election of officers for 2021-2022 were held.
 Dibble will serve as the president in the next year.
-Penhollow will continue to serve as the secretary-treasurer.
-Trustees elected include Diane House Blizzard, Diane K. Shaw, Cheryl MacKinder, Dan Thorp and Thomas MacKinder.
-Sipos will serve as the advisor.
-The next meeting of the association will be Monday, Aug.
-10, at 6:30 p.m. in the Jefferson Hall.
-Lot owners and guests are welcome.
+Penhollow will continue as the secretary-treasurer.
+Trustees elected included Diane House Blizzard, Diane K. Shaw, Cheryl MacKinder, Dan Thorp and Thomas MacKinder.
+Sipos will serve as an advisor.
+At all meetings, lot owners and guests are welcome.